Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: Results and discussions

-Next, to demonstrate the bias field driven new phase transitions in the 2SBM in the larger $\epsilon$, we present the entropy for smaller fields in Fig. \ref{QPT_s1_small}, and larger fields in Fig. \ref{QPT_s1_large}.
-The order parameter jumps suddenly for all cases at the transitions, so one could not employ it to discriminate between the 1st-order and the KT type of QPTs.
-The entropy drops abruptly at the transition points for all bias fields.
-However, for small bias fields shown in Fig. \ref{QPT_s1_small}, it decreases with $\alpha$ before the abrupt drop, contrary to the case for large fields indicated in Fig. \ref{QPT_s1_large} where a cusp of the entropy appears the transition points (lower panel), i.e. the entropy falls off in both sides.
-The different behaviors are originated from different kinds of phase transitions.
+To explore the possible new phase transitions of the 2SBM in the Ohmic bath driven by the large staggered bias $\epsilon $, we also plot the entropy at rather large fields in the upper panels of Fig. \ref{QPT_s1_large}.
+The entropy drops abruptly at the transition points for these large staggered biases.
+However, for small staggered biases in the upper panels of Fig. \ref {QPT_s1_small}, the entropy decreases with $\alpha $ just before the abrupt drop, contrary to the case at large staggered biases indicated in the upper panels of Fig. \ref{QPT_s1_large}, where the entropy increases monotonically before sudden drops.
+The different behaviors should be originated from different kinds of phase transitions.
+The order parameters are then collected in the upper panels of Figs. \ref{QPT_s1_small} and \ref {QPT_s1_large}.
+However, the order parameter jumps suddenly for all cases at the transition points, so one could not employ it to discriminate between the 1st-order and the KT type QPTs.

-To show the nature of the phase transition more directly, we also display the corresponding first-order and second-order derivatives of the ground-state energy with respect to $\alpha $.
-It is found in Fig. \ref {QPT_s1_small} that for small field, at the transition point, both $\partial E/\partial \alpha $ and $\partial ^{2}E/\partial \alpha ^{2}$ \ are continuous and have no exotic behavior. \ Even the further high order derivative would not exhibit any discontinuity at this point due to the infinite-order KT phase transition nature.
+To show the nature of the phase transition in this model, we thus resort to the first-order and second-order derivatives of the ground-state energy with respect to $\alpha $, as demonstrated in the low panels of Figs. \ref {QPT_s1_small} and \ref{QPT_s1_large} with the same model parameters.
+It is found that for small staggered biases, the first- and second-order derivatives of the ground-state energy at the transition point are continuous and do not exhibit any exotic behavior.
+Even the further high order derivative would not exhibit any discontinuity at the transition points, displaying the infinite-order KT phase transition nature.
+However, for two larger staggered biases, the first-order derivative drops suddenly, showing discontinuity at the transition point, which is just the typical characteristics of the 1st-order phase transition.

+So in the Ohmic 2SBM with staggered biases, the KT phase transitions can be directly driven to the first-order one by increasing the staggered biases.
+Therefore the QuTP also exists in this model, which separates the 1st-order and KT critical lines.
+It is roughly estimated to be $\epsilon \approx 1.18 $ .